-• Juan worked in a factory.
+- Mary worked in an office building that was discovered to contain asbestos.
+She was diagnosed with mesothelioma on January 25, 2020.
+Despite her diagnosis, she was able to keep working until May 26, 2021, when she had to retire in order to focus on her treatment.
+The statute of limitations would begin to run from May 26, 2021 and lapsed on May 26, 2023. - Juan worked in a factory.
 Due to poor ventilation, he was exposed to toxic fumes on a daily basis for several years.
 Juan retired from his job on March 3, 2019.
 Shortly after retirement, he began experiencing a variety of health problems and respiratory illnesses.
 His condition quickly deteriorated and he was eventually diagnosed with lung cancer on October 17, 2020.
 In Juan's case, the statute of limitations would run from the date of his diagnosis.

-Some illnesses can be caused by isolated events.
+All of that said, some illnesses can be caused by isolated events.
 In those cases, workers should assume that the statute of limitations operates the same as it does with regard to injuries caused by accidents.
 Workers' compensation claims based on illnesses can be very complex.
-To make sure your rights are protected, we strongly urge workers to contact an experienced workers' compensation attorney as soon as they think they may have a claim.
+To make sure your rights are protected, we strongly urge workers to contact an experienced workers' compensation attorney as soon as you think you may have a claim.